Get in

 Mit dem Zug nach Breslau

-When does the EC Wawel operate from Berlin to Wroclaw and from Wroclaw to Berlin?
+When does the EC train operate from Berlin to Wroclaw and from Wroclaw to Berlin?

-The EC Wawel operates daily between Berlin, Wroclaw and Krakow.
+The EC train operates 2x daily between Berlin, Wroclaw and further on to Krakow.
+The earlier connection continues to Przemyśl.

 More Information is available here: